willhowes/makers_portfolio_and_notes/week_1.md

 ## Daily Goals

 ### Friday
 1. Check concepts from previous day's pair programming understood.
-Read the walkthroughs - 20-30mins
+20-30mins
+* Achieved by reading through the walkthroughs.
+In particular this reinforced:
+  * That you should commit after every RED-GREEN-REFACTOR cycle

 2. Further TDD practice to reinforce following a slow a methodical process. -60mins